,

 Heat traps issues

-Heat traps are installed to increase the heater's energy efficiency, but you can remove them if they are the source of a problem.
-Since the sound problems such as ticking, clicking, humming or tapping, are often caused by the heat traps, this guide can help you install or remove them.
+Heat traps are installed in water heaters to improve their energy efficiency, but they can also be the source of various sound problems, such as ticking, clicking, humming, or tapping.
+If you suspect that the heat traps are the source of these issues, this guide can help you remove or reinstall them.

 Fixing a noise problem

-The water heater noise is usually associated with two main conditions; water hammer and mineral build-up, but there are also other reasons such as pounding, rumbling, crackling, popping, ticking, and sizzling.
+Water heater noise can be caused by two main conditions: water hammer and mineral build-up, and the most common sounds you can hear are pounding, rumbling, crackling, popping, ticking, and sizzling.

 Pilot light problem